fylgja/site/src/features/accessibility.md

 Fylgja is out of the box fully accessible.

-We don't make color choices for you, and follow the principles of Typography.
+We don't make color choices for you, and follow the principles of typography.

-All our click based elements fit in to the minimum 38 pixel size, and most even have the recommended 44 pixel size.
+All our click based elements fit in to the minimum 38 pixel size, and most even have the recommended w3 44 pixel size.

-If you use a Fylgja component with another framework, make sure it also follows the accessibility rules.
-Make sure you have configured it correctly.

-Make sure your HTML is build the correct way, so your app or site is accessible for most users.
+Besides that, a good HTML structure solves most accessibility issues.

+That said, Fylgja also offers helpers that make it easier to build your site, without compromising on style in favour of accessibility.

 {% include "related-a11y.njk" %}